Lay3rLabs/TrustGraph/hyperstition/memetics/HM_Tweets.md

 status: draft
 ---

-Hyperstition Markets are prediction markets where incentives are biased towards a particular outcome.
+tl;dr Hyperstition Markets are prediction markets where incentives are biased towards a particular outcome.

+[link to article twwet]

+---

 Join the first Hyperstition Market experiment: https://en0va.xyz/hyperstition

+---
 The first one is launching and you're invited to participate.

 Hyperstition: a fiction that makes itself real.